Are you looking at how to learn about different fabrics and which is best for your project?

-This is a straight forward and common fabric, where as clothing can be quite different and vary widely.
-To start chooseing fabrics for clothes for myself, I looked at my own wardrobe to analyse the types of fabrics they were so I could go out and find something similar.
+This is a straightforward and common fabric, whereas clothing can be quite different and vary widely.
+To start choosing fabrics for clothes for myself, I looked at my own wardrobe to analyse the types of fabrics they were so I could go out and find something similar.

 If you are throwing out some clothes that are no longer use to you, look at taking them apart and creating swatches with them, take them to your fabric store to compare to others.

 You can use them as a guide to find a matching texture and feel – make sure to learn the name and blend while you are there, that way you can write it in your swatch book.

 I found the best way to learn more about fabrics and what they could do was to watch Youtube videos, read blogs and even try out a sample of each fabric.
 For more information on fabrics, tools and what you need to know check out my Fabrics & Tools page.

 Ask For Samples At Markets, Stalls & Online

 When I was at University we would often need to get our fabric choices verified and approved by our tutors.
 We would go off and get samples from online retailers for a small fee or free, or in fabrics shops and markets.

 Some places require you to pay for the swatches and some will do it for free.
 You can get a small square or thin length cut off the edge to use.